vvyage/wplaceplushmiku/README.md

 # Please check the QR code from time to time to make sure it's scannable!
 If it's not working, try fixing it for other people with the image and coordinates below.
 # Also there's a image of Teto above Miku but who cares about her,  right?
 (Image below)
+# You can use wplace.org for turning images into pixel art which also uses the Wplace color palette

 ---